4km3/hms/docs/day3/CD/slides/CD.md

-## Continuous Deployment
+### Continuous Deployment

+---

 ### A brief history

 - SCM-only systems were already in use 30 years ago
-- CI comes from an age where DevOps did not exist
+- CI predates DevOps by many years
-- It is born from the Agile Manifesto
+- CI was born with the Agile Manifesto
 - CD = CI + collaboration between Dev and Ops

+---

+### Continuous Deployment

-- CD is the way to go in order to be able to scale
+- CD is the way to go in order to scale
 - Continuous Delivery is CD without the last step, which requires manual approval

 ---